usnistgov/fipy/documentation/SOLVERS.rst

 http://trilinos.sandia.gov

-:term:`Trilinos` provides a more complete set of solvers and preconditioners than either :term:`PySparse` or :term:`SciPy`. :term:`Trilinos` preconditioning allows for iterative solutions to some difficult problems that :term:`PySparse` and :term:`SciPy` cannot solve, and it enables parallel execution of :term:`FiPy` (see :ref:`PARALLEL` for more details).
+:term:`Trilinos` provides a more complete set of solvers and preconditioners than either :term:`Pysparse` or :term:`SciPy`. :term:`Trilinos` preconditioning allows for iterative solutions to some difficult problems that :term:`Pysparse` and :term:`SciPy` cannot solve, and it enables parallel execution of :term:`FiPy` (see :ref:`PARALLEL` for more details).